Pragmatics in Language Grounding: Phenomena, Tasks, and Modeling Approaches: Using Language in Context

-User-facing artificial intelligence systems require similar pragmatic skills to interact successfully and efficiently with people.
-Recent work has focused on general-purpose models \interalia{Tan2019-lxmert,Brown2020-gpt3,Radford2021-clip,bommasani2021opportunities} that have achieved remarkable performance on a variety of task benchmarks intended to measure literal, semantic meaning.
-We believe the time is right to move beyond these popular benchmark tasks, to tests that require communicating with people in rich contexts: ones that elicit pragmatic phenomena from people, and benefit from pragmatic abilities in systems.
-We focus on work that incorporates multimodal context in pragmatic reasoning, motivated by the rich contexts of typical language use---our understanding of language is shaped by the environments that we use it in \citep{baldwin1995understanding,bloom2002children,tomasello2005constructing,vigliocco2014language,bender_climbing_2020,bisk2020experience}.
+We believe the time is right to focus on evaluating models on tasks (some existing, but mostly to-be-developed) that require contextual communication abilities: ones that elicit pragmatic phenomena from people, and benefit from pragmatic abilities in systems.
+These tasks should give a proxy for model performance in grounded interactions with real people, while still facilitating comparing methods and benchmarking progress.
+In this paper, we center our discussion on the role of grounded and multimodal context in pragmatics, motivated by the rich contexts of typical language use---our understanding of language is shaped by the environments that we use it in \citep{baldwin1995understanding,bloom2002children,tomasello2005constructing,vigliocco2014language,bender_climbing_2020,bisk2020experience}.

 We first survey how various communicative and environmental context types elicit pragmatic phenomena.
-Using these context types and phenomena, we then survey representative tasks and datasets which have been used both to study pragmatic communication in people, and to build goal-oriented multimodal systems.
+Using these context types and phenomena, we then survey representative grounded tasks and datasets which have been used both to study pragmatic communication in people, and to build goal-oriented multimodal systems.
 We present tasks along a spectrum of complexity, ranging from constrained reference games to goal-oriented embodied dialogue.
-We discuss how choices in task design---including environment properties, context types, and communicative affordances---shape the pragmatic phenomena that arise in tasks, and provide suggestions for future task and dataset designers.
+We discuss how choices in grounded task design---including environment properties, context types, and communicative affordances---shape the pragmatic phenomena that arise in tasks, and provide suggestions for future task and dataset designers.
 To model these tasks and phenomena, we give an overview of a range of computational pragmatic approaches that view communication as goal-directed actions by agents in context.

-Finally, we suggest further integrations of computational pragmatics with NLP: using pragmatic modeling to allow systems to communicate and interact more successfully and efficiently with people; focusing on developing tasks with rich contexts or contextualizing existing tasks; and tackling challenges of human evaluation and data sparsity.
+Finally, we suggest further integrations of computational pragmatics with NLP: developing tasks with rich contexts; contextualizing existing tasks; using pragmatic and contextual modeling to allow systems to communicate and interact more successfully and efficiently with people; and tackling challenges of human evaluation and data sparsity.